How does meditation cushion height affect your posture?

 5. Observe whether you can maintain the position without constant adjustment or fidgeting

-Finding the right meditation cushion height transforms your practice from a physical challenge into a comfortable, sustainable routine.
-When your body feels supported and aligned, you can focus entirely on the mental aspects of meditation.
-At Samarali, we create our meditation cushions with adjustable filling and organic cotton covers, allowing you to customise the height perfectly for your body while supporting sustainable practices through plastic-free packaging.
+Choosing the correct meditation cushion height transforms your seated practice from a source of physical strain into a comfortable, sustainable routine.
+When your hips, spine, and knees are properly aligned, you can release physical tension and direct your full attention to the mental and breathing aspects of meditation.
+Our meditation cushions are crafted with adjustable buckwheat filling and organic cotton covers, so you can fine-tune the exact height your body needs at any stage of your practice, whether you are a beginner working with tighter hip flexors or an experienced practitioner refining your seated posture, all while supporting sustainable practices through plastic-free packaging.

 Related Articles